nemajeri/auction-app/README.md

        cd <directory-name>

-3. Update the `application-dev.properties` file with your specific details as follows:
+3. Update the `application.properties` file with your specific details as follows:

 >       spring.datasource.url=<your PostgreSQL database URL>